On Robustness of Individualized Decision Rules: Introduction

 \section{Introduction}

-Decision making is a long standing research problem in many scientific areas, ranging from engineering, management science to statistics.
+Decision making is a long standing research problem in many scientific areas, ranging from engineering, management science, to statistics.
 In the era of big data, the traditional ``one fits all" decision rules are no longer ideal in many applications due to data heterogeneity.
-A decision rule that works for certain subjects may not necessarily work for others.
+A decision rule that works for certain individuals may not necessarily work for others.
 Motivated by this, it is desirable to make individualized decision rules (IDRs) that map from individual characteristics into available decision assignments.
 Developing effective IDRs has a wide range of applications.
-For example, a credit card company hopes to send a special offer for each targeted customer tailoring to his/her personal needs.
+For example, a credit card company hopes to send a special offer for each targeted customer tailoring to their personal needs.
 An epidemiologist needs to decide whether to deliver a vaccine plan to a specific region in order to prevent the spread of diseases.
 In medical applications, IDRs can be developed for better prevention and treatment methods that are tailored to each individual patient.
-This is known as precision, or personalized, medicine.
+Developing optimal IDRs is one of the main goals of precision medicine, also known as personalized medicine.

-Most existing methods in the literature, from data analytic perspective, are focused on estimating the optimal IDR that can maximize the expected outcome or minimize the expected loss for each subject, such as \cite{qian2011performance}and \cite{manski2004statistical}.
-For example, we may want to learn an IDR $d$ that maps a subject's covariate $\Xb \in \calX$ into a binary decision space $\calA = \{1, -1\}$, i.e., $d: \calX \rightarrow \calA$, in order to maximize the expectation of $R(d)$ or a utility function $u$ of $R(d)$.
-Here $R(d)$ is the random outcome under IDR $d$, which will be formally defined in the next section.
+Most existing methods in the literature, from the data analytic perspective, are focused on estimating the optimal IDR that can maximize the expected outcome or minimize the expected loss for each individual (\cite{qian2011performance, manski2004statistical}).
+For example, we may want to learn an IDR $d$ that maps an individual's covariate $\Xb \in \calX$ into a binary decision space $\calA = \{1, -1\}$, i.e., $d: \calX \rightarrow \calA$, in order to maximize the expectation of $R(d)$ or a utility function $u$ of $R(d)$.
+Here $R(d)$ is the random outcome under IDR $d$, which will be formally defined in Section 2.
 Then the problem can be mathematically formulated as the following optimization problem:

-where $\calD$ is a structural class of IDRs specified by practitioners, such as decision trees.
-If the utility function $u$ is used, then one could replace the objective function in \eqref{basic} with $\Eb[u(R(d))]$.
+where $\calD_0$ is a class of all IDRs.
+If some utility function $u$ is used, then one could replace the objective function in \eqref{basic} with $\Eb[u(R(d))]$.
 The equivalent form of Problem \eqref{basic} is